Skip to content

 This plugin provides:

-• Custom WordPress blocks (editor-only)
+• Custom WordPress blocks (editor and frontend)

-• Frontend styling and interactions
+• Frontend styling, interactions, and animations

 WordPress Permissions